Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: Application to Counts of Dengue, Zika and Chikungunya

 As for covariates potentially associated with the presence of Zika or chikungunya, $\bm{z}_{kit}$ in (\ref{eqn:presence}), we considered mostly the same factors included in $\bm{x}_{kit}$.
-An exception is that we did not include the cases of the other disease as the Markov chain defined in (\ref{eqn:presence}) already accounts for disease interactions through $\rho_{jk}^{DI}$.
+An exception is that we did not include cases of the other diseases, as the Markov chain defined in (\ref{eqn:presence}) already accounts for disease interactions through $\rho_{jk}^{DI}$.
 Also, since the presence is not defined relatively, we did not include neighboring dengue prevalence.

 We also need to specify the initial state distributions, see Section \ref{m3:inferproc}.
 As there were no chikungunya cases reported at all in the first year, we assumed chikungunya had only a 5 percent chance of being present at the start of 2015.
-For Zika, there are a few, but not many, cases reported through most of 2015 and, therefore, we assumed a 10 percent chance of initial presence.
+For Zika, there were a few, but not many, cases reported through most of 2015; therefore, we assumed a 10 percent chance of initial presence.
 We fitted the MS-ZIARMN model specified above to the Rio data using our proposed Gibbs sampler from Section \ref{m3:inferproc}.
 We ran the Gibbs sampler for 250,000 iterations on three chains with an initial burn-in of 50,0000 iterations.
 All sampling was started from random values in the parameter space to avoid convergence to local modes.
-Convergence was checked using the Gelman-Rubin statistic ($<$1.05), the minimum effective sample size ($>$1000) and by visually examining the traceplots \citep{plummerCODAConvergenceDiagnosis2006}.
+Convergence was checked using the Gelman-Rubin statistic ($<$1.05), the minimum effective sample size ($>$1000) and by visually examining the traceplots \citep{plummerCODAConvergenceDiagnosis2006}. { The traceplots for all parameters (except the random effects) are shown in SM Section 10.
+It took around a day to run three chains of the Gibbs sampler in parallel on a laptop with an i9-12900HK, 2500 MHz, CPU.}